 "I am not going anywhere," he told her, making sure the finality was clear.
 He folded his arms behind his head and added as an afterthought, "It doesn't matter anyway."

 She frowned, the bitterness in his voice surprised her.
-Through the many trials thrown at him during their acquaintance, he had never come off bitter.
-Melancholy yes, angry sometimes, resign maybe, but never bitter.
+Through the many trials thrown at him during their acquaintance, he had never come off as bitter.
+Melancholic yes, angry sometimes, resigned maybe, but never bitter.
 "It matters if you want to live here," she reminded him.

 Ichigo snorted dryly.
 "I can't live anymore.
 I am dead."